James H. Binger: Theatre

 Jujamcyn owned only five of the 40 Broadway district playhouses, but created a much-envied business model that has accounted for as much as one-third of Broadway's gross revenues.
 One box office juggernaut was the musical The Producers, which won a record 12 Tony Awards in 2001.

 Binger was a life member of the board of the Guthrie Theater in Minneapolis.
 He was also a director of the Vivian Beaumont Theater in New York and a member of the executive committee of the League of American Theaters (now the Broadway League, co-presenters of the Tony Awards).
 On the announcement of Binger's death in 2004, The League of American Theatres and Producers announced that Broadway's marquees would be dimmed at 8 PM on November 4 in tribute.

 Landesman then announced that he planned to buy Jujamcyn Theatres, telling the New York Times that he had a long-standing understanding with Binger that he would buy Jujamcyn's five playhouses.
 The theatres had an estimated net asset value of about $30 million.

 Philanthropist

-Binger was a leading member of his father-in-law's McKnight foundation, and set up his own Robina Foundation on his death.
+Binger was a leading member of his father-in-law's McKnight foundation, and set up his own Foundation on his death.
 He also made various other direct philanthropic donations, including: